Showing posts sorted by date for query one for the books. Sort by relevance Show all posts

 I think Alice Feeney is one of my favorite "soft" thriller writers.
 Author of the twisty, gripping books Sometimes I Lie and Rock, Paper, Scissors among others, she takes ordinary people, often couples, and explores their personalities, relationships, dreams, and foibles that lead them into very tense, maybe threatening situations.
 No ax murders here, just edge-of-your-seat, something-funny-is-going-on-here, don't-know-what's-behind-that-door-that-I'm-about-to-foolishly-open kind of situation found on every page.

 Feeney's newest thriller, Beautiful Ugly is another fantastic read, full of sudden surprises, quirky characters, unexpected plot twists, and slightly unnerving settings.
 It opens with an author, Grady Green, talking on the phone with his wife while she is driving home to see him.
-She suddenly says she sees a body in the road and will stop to help.
+She suddenly says she sees a body in the road and tells Grady that she us going to stop to help.
 Grady warns her not to get out of the car, to stay safe, but she gets out anyways.
-That is the last she is heard from.
+That is the last she is heard from by Grady or anyone else.

 One year later, Grady is struggling.
-He desperately misses his best friend wife.
-He cannot afford mortgage payments on their house, so moves to a cheap hotel while trying to write the second novel he is contracted to produce (and has spent the advance for).
+He desperately misses his best friend, his wife.
+He cannot afford mortgage payments on their house, so has moved into a cheap hotel while trying to write the second novel he is contracted to produce (and, of course, has already spent the advance).

-Fortunately, his publishing agent has inherited a small "writing cabin" from a former writer/client on a remote island in Scotland.
+Fortunately, Grady's publishing agent has inherited a small "writing cabin" from a former writer/client on a remote island in Scotland.
 She feels Grady needs a quiet environment to produce his required novel, and the cabin might be just what he needs.
 She will sponsor him with her own money for a few months in hopes he can free himself from his block and produce a new book.

-But once settled into the luxurious cabin Grady makes a discovery that might change his fortune, despite the far-ranging risks involved.
+But once settled into the luxurious cabin, Grady makes a discovery that might change his fortune, despite the far-ranging risks involved.
 While considering which path to follow, he begins to notice strange things about the island and its people.
-With no phone coverage, no internet, and not way of communicating with the non-island world, Grady soon feels an unease that makes him question his sanity.
+With no phone coverage, no internet, and no way of communicating with the non-island world, Grady soon feels an unease that makes him question his sanity.

-All this happens in the first few pages, so I am not giving away the real plot that unfolds from this point.
-Alice Feeney is the master of her characters glimpsing things out of the corner of their eye, reading questions into seemingly ordinary situations, and misinterpreting everyday conversations.
+All this happens in the first few pages, so I am not giving away the plot twists that unfold from this point.
+Alice Feeney is the master of characters glimpsing things out of the corner of their eyes, reading questions into seemingly ordinary situations, and misinterpreting everyday conversations.

 All this leads to a very tense, unputdownable story.
 It only reveals its secrets in the final pages, and even then there are several completely unpredictable revelations.

 I really enjoyed letting this plot, characters, and environment engulf me completely.
-Pick it up if you like to follow a lead character experience confidence, questions, suspicion, anger, and uncertainty in his life among an unusual village full of quirky townspeople that he cannot quite figure out if they or he is crazy.
+Pick it up if you like to follow a lead character who experiences ambition, confidence, questions, suspicion, anger, love, and uncertainty in his life among an unusual village full of quirky townspeople (whom he cannot quite figure out if they are crazy or he).

 [If this book interests you, be sure to check out:]